 Preparing for Your System Installation

-This topic provides links to documentation for you to review before you install the Cisco Unified Communications System.
-It describes preinstallation tasks and the initial installation sequence.
-It also lists the components in the release set and provides information regarding the deployment of various components.
+This topic provides links to documentation for you to review before you install the Cisco Collaboration System.
+It lists the components in the release set and provides information regarding the deployment of various components.
 See the following sections: